apideck-libraries/components/README.md

-# React Component Library
+# Apideck Component Library

-An open-source UI component library for efficient development of beautiful React applications.
+An open-source UI component library for the efficient development of beautiful React applications.

 Go to [developers.apideck.com/components](https://developers.apideck.com/components) for the full documentation.